danpopovsky1997/strengthcore-project1/README.md

 The website was designed to make it look modern, simplistic, easy to use and accessible.

 ### Colour
-I wanted to keep the color scheme simple and modern, with a touch of yellow as I feel this would make the webisite more appealing to the eye
+I wanted to keep the color scheme simple and modern, with a touch of yellow as I feel this would make the webisite more appealing to the eye.
 ![Colours image](assets/docs/colour-palette.PNG)

 ### Fonts
 The font I choice to use was "Kanit", with sans serif as the backup font.
-I feel this font gave off the modern vibe I was looking for
+I feel this font gave off the modern vibe I was looking for.

 ### Structure
 To keep the website experience simple and easy to navigate I decided to go with navigation bar that displays the set menus: